 Since phpMyAdmin’s interface is based entirely in your browser, you’ll need a web server (such as Apache, nginx, IIS) to install phpMyAdmin’s files into.

-sessionsupport, the Standard PHP Library (SPL) extension, JSON support, and the
+sessionsupport, the Standard PHP Library (SPL) extension, hash, ctype, and JSON support.

 - To support uploading of ZIP files, you need the PHP